viega/hatrack/README.md

 avoid deadlock situations.
 In practice, this means we use mutex locks that may lead to threads blocking waiting on a lock, but there are no cases where a lock in our code will be acquired without being released.
-Of our algorithms, *swimcap, swimcap2, newshat* and *ballcap* are deadlock free (but, using mutexes, do not provide stronger guarantees for most operations).
+Of our algorithms, *duncecap, swimcap, newshat* and *ballcap* are deadlock free (but, using mutexes, do not provide stronger guarantees for most operations).
 Most true hash tables we've seen in the real world that accept multiple concurrent writers, use